-\textsc{De-bias tools.} Most (73\%) of the barriers that affect software professionals have some form of gender bias~\cite{PS29}.
+\textsc{De-bias tools.} Most (73\%) of the barriers that affect software professionals demonstrate some form of gender bias~\cite{PS29}.
 Indeed, bias in tools and infrastructure can hinder women newcomers from joining OSS ~\cite{PS29}.
 One way to de-bias infrastructure and tools is by applying the GenderMag technique.
-GenderMag uses personas and a specialized Cognitive Walkthrough (CW) to systematically evaluate software and make them more inclusive of the women's cognitive style~\cite{PS29,PS30,PS31}.
-This technique's precision was proved by a lab study that showed that the GenderMag technique helped to identify 81\% of the issues~\cite{burnett2016gendermag}.
+GenderMag uses personas and a specialized Cognitive Walkthrough (CW) to systematically evaluate software and make them more inclusive of women's cognitive styles~\cite{PS29,PS30,PS31}.
+This technique's precision was proven by a study that showed that the GenderMag technique helped to identify 81\% of the issues~\cite{burnett2016gendermag}.

 \textsc{Recognize women's achievement (visibility).} When recognizing women's achievements, the community provides the social attraction that women seek to overcome their competence-confidence gap~\cite{PS32}.
 Communities can show recognition by increasing the visibility of women~\cite{PS16}, listing them as great contributors whenever they deserve it~\cite{PS42}, and \textit{publicly} celebrating their achievements in blogs, project homepages, and social media~\cite{PS3,PS16}.
 Another way to increase visibility is to organize events where speakers are women~\cite{PS24,PS47}.
 These simple actions inspire more women to participate~\cite{PS16,PS24}.